navaehsan/gene_expression_prediction_1/README.md

 ### vcf file

-for using this function a phased vcf file is required to extract the genotypes of individuals.
+For using this script a phased vcf file is required to extract the genotypes of individuals.

 genotype, encoded as allele values separated by either of / or |. " /" means genotype unphased and "|" means genotype phased.
 The allele values are 0 for the reference allele (what is in the REF  field), 1 for the
 allele listed in ALT.
 For diploid calls examples could be 0/1, 1|0.